-The Two Extremes of Writing CSS, and What We Can Learn from Them
+The Two Extremes of Writing CSS, and What We Can Learn From Them

-Published on January 2, 2018 (↻ June 1, 2021), filed under (RSS feed).
+Published on January 2, 2018 (↻ June 19, 2024), filed under (RSS feed for all categories).

 Extremes can be useful.
 In practice they help get the maximum out of a given approach, and in theory they can show what we’re headed to.